 ODE TO MODERNISM

-The American studio Woods + Dangaran perpetuates the modernist soul so characteristic of California's cultural identity through seven of their residential projects, which enhance their first monograph.
+The American studio Woods + Dangaran perpetuates the modernist soul so characteristic of California's cultural identity through seven of their residential projects that enhance their first monograph.

-Brett Woods and Joseph Dangaran have forged a solid reputation on the Los Angeles architectural scene over the past ten years.
-After studying together at the USC School of Architecture, they decided to join forces by founding their own studio in 2013.
-The former was drawn to architecture at the age of seven, watching family friends make their models into life-size buildings.
-The second was inspired by Native American sites and the way the vernacular is integrated into the landscape.
-Since then, this tandem has made modernism a strong commitment.
-For Michael Webb, author of some twenty books on modernist architecture and design, their homes become "places of conviviality for family and friends, oases of calm overlooking a sunny garden or spiritual retreats to lie in bed and contemplate the stars."
-This is the message conveyed by these seven residential projects in their elegantly simple first monograph, published by Rizzoli.
-Their rectilinear forms, open spaces, sustainable materials and landscaping are a fine celebration of this post-war avant-garde movement.
+Brett Woods and Joseph Dangaran have built a solid reputation on the Los Angeles architectural scene over the past decade.
+After studying together at the USC School of Architecture, they decided to join forces and founded their own studio in 2013.
+Woods was drawn to architecture at the age of seven, watching family friends build their models into full-scale structures.
+Dangaran was inspired by Native American sites and the way vernacular architecture is integrated into the landscape.
+Since then, this duo has made modernism a strong commitment.
+For Michael Webb, author of some twenty books on modernist architecture and design, their homes become "places of conviviality for family and friends, oases of calm overlooking a sunlit garden, or spiritual retreats for lying in bed and gazing at the stars."
+This is the essence of their seven residential projects, presented in their first elegantly simple monograph, published by Rizzoli.
+A beautiful celebration of this post-war avant-garde movement through their rectilinear forms, open spaces, durable materials and landscaping.

 Love of light